wntjd9805/hetero-neurosim-search/README.md

 ./hetero-neurosim-search/booksim2
 ```

-Finally, you need to set the following environment variables, and include them to .bashrc for later session.
+Finally, you need to set the following environment variables and include them to .bashrc for later session.

 ```bash
 export TVM_HOME=/root/tvm